-Summer is just around the corner and it seems nothing can stop serious homebuyers from fulfilling their homeownership dreams even during a pandemic.
+Summer is in full swing, and it seems nothing can stop serious homebuyers from fulfilling their homeownership dreams even during a pandemic.
 If you’re planning to put your home on the market, it’s important that you practice safety measures to ensure that your family and potential homebuyers are protected from the coronavirus disease of 2019 (COVID-19).

 Homebuyers understand that putting a down payment is one of the major requirements when purchasing a property unless they qualify to take out a VA or a USDA loan.
 Although homebuyers have flexibility when putting a down payment, most homebuyers still find it difficult to save.